 - Chicken offals with red sauce

-The food was plenty and we couldn’t finish it all!
-I am not a huge fan of chickpeas (Maria likes them more), but these tasted really good.
+The food was plenty, and we couldn’t finish it all!
+I am not a huge fan of chickpeas (Maria likes them more), but these tasted good.
 The octopus was tender with a touch of vinegar, while the offals were chewy and with very little fat.

-Food cooked like that was a really new experience of local cuisine for us.
-We are familiar with octopus and chickpeas but not cooked in that way.
+Food cooked like that was a new experience of local cuisine for us.
+We are familiar with octopus and chickpeas but not baked in that way.
 Nice surprise!

 Lisbon Portugal Food Market(s)

 For our next experience, Luciana took us through one of the Lisbon Food Markets.
 Talking about lots of ham, cheese and “bifanas” (plain bread and pork sandwiches).

 Do pass by the food kiosks and take the small bites of ham and cheese to taste.
-There is a special soft buttery cheese in Portugal that you have to eat it like that; wrapped in a slice of ham.
+There is a unique soft buttery cheese in Portugal that you have to eat it like that; wrapped in a slice of bacon.

 Do taste, taste more, and taste a little bit after that!

-There is not only food market in Lisbon.
-There are some where you can shop and eat, while there are others that are all-under-one-roof restaurants.
+There is not only the food market in Lisbon.
+There are somewhere you can shop and eat, while there are others that are all-under-one-roof restaurants.
 Such is the TimeOut Market!

 Tasting more Tapas!

-We moved into the Alfama district, only to sit at another small tavern, with really friendly people.
+We moved into the Alfama district, only to sit at another small tavern, with amiable people.
 The name: Tasca Sao Miguel.

-A plate with Chorizo and 2 different kinds of cheese, landed on our table.
+A plate with Chorizo and two different kinds of cheese landed on our table.

 We left the place, feeling more relaxed and smiley.
-The wine may had to do something with that feeling, or it could be the fantastic chorizo.
-But, who really cares…?
+The wine may have to do something with that feeling, or it could be the fantastic chorizo.
+But, who cares…?

 Drinking Ginjinha (Ginja) in our Lisbon Food Tour

 A nice shot of this sweet drink was what we needed to complete a feast of different local Lisbon foods and clean our palates.

 Ginjinha is made of cherries.
-It is sweet and strong.
-It is served in small plain cups or ones made from white or dark chocolate.
+It is sweet and robust, s served in small plain cups or ones made from white or dark chocolate.
 That makes them even stronger.